Special Educational Needs and Disabilities Report (SEND)

 Children requiring SEND support have additional 1:1 meetings with relevant staff during the process of setting up and reviewing individual needs.
 All teachers have responsibility for ensuring clear and open communication as the key foundation to ensure parents are fully involved in the life if their child in school.

-Are there arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school?
+Are there arrangements made by the governing body relating to the treatment of complaints from parents of children with special educational needs concerning the provision made at the school?

 Parents of children with SEND have their class teacher as their first point of contact, who should be able to explain or discuss any worries relating to their child.
-Any issues requiring further support can be directed to our SENDCo, Mrs Dodia who will be able to help, support or redirect to other services if required.
+Any issues requiring further support can be directed to our SENCO, Mrs Cooper who will be able to help, support or redirect to other services if required.

 Our formal complaints policy has clear information on what parents need to do if they feel their concerns are not being addressed or have unresolved SEND issues which are not being met.
 The policy is on our school website and can also be obtained on request from our office.

-How does the governing body involve other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?
+How does the governing body involve other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of children with special educational needs and in supporting the families of such children?

-Our Governing body (SSC) is chaired by Mr Dhruv Patel and engages the services of specialist services from: Speech & Language, Physiotherapy, Occupational Therapy, Disability Team, CAMHS, SEN consultant, Educational Psychologist and Early Years team.
+Our Governing body (SSC) engages the services of specialist services from: Speech & Language, Physiotherapy, Occupational Therapy, Disability Team, CAMHS, SEN consultant, Educational Psychologist and Early Years team.

 Governors work with the Local Authority and social services as required.